-General Education Requirement Fulfillment: Writing centered; Arts & Humanities
+- General Education Requirement Fulfillment: Writing centered; Arts & Humanities

+- Prerequisite: One Philosophy Course

+- Offering: Alternate years

-Instructor: Coleman
+- Instructor: Coleman

-PHIL 361 Later Wittgenstein (1)
+PHIL 361 Later Wittgenstein (4)

 A sustained engagement with Wittgenstein's later work, principally Philosophical Investigations.
 Under discussion will be topics in philosophy of language and logic, metaphysics, epistemology, philosophy of mind, and philosophical psychology.
 No previous acquaintance with Wittgenstein's philosophy is presupposed, although this course is a natural sequel to PHIL 342.